Transforming sports medicine and orthopedic care through science, technology, and research.

-Technology in orthopedics is rapidly changing and the clinical practice of orthopedic surgery has advanced due to these innovations.
+Technology in orthopedics is rapidly changing, and the clinical practice of orthopedic surgery has advanced due to these innovations.
 The orthopedic and sports medicine research program at MedStar Health is closely aligned with its world-class clinical programs, where there is close collaboration between orthopedic surgeons, research fellows, and engineers.
 Surgical training and teaching laboratories are provided in a one-on-one setting.
-Multidisciplinary research efforts focus on areas of degenerative, deformity, traumatic, and congenital pathologies of the musculoskeletal system.
+Multidisciplinary research focuses on degenerative, deformity, traumatic, and congenital pathologies of the musculoskeletal system.

 In-vivo biological modeling

 Sports equipment evaluation

 View a list of publications from 2021-2022 here.